Building Kohn-Sham potentials for ground and excited states: Introduction

-Numerically, computing the inverse ground state Kohn-Sham potential received significant attention, in \cite{WuYan03,GonDan18,JenWas18,SchNeu18,KanZimGav19,NaiOhaLia19,KumSinHar19,CalLatGid20,AccBraMar20,WagBakSto14,MorCarGeo20} using the dual formulation, in \cite{JenWas18} using the PDE-constrained optimization, and in \cite{PenLaeTelRug19} using derivatives of the Levy-Lieb functional.
-However, degeneracy issues are critical in the dual approach, except when $(d,k,w)=(1,0,0)$, and they were no taken into account in the literature to the best of our knowledge.
-Indeed, the standard algorithm blocks when eigenvalues cross or when the inverse potential is degenerate.
-Hence in a second part, we present an algorithm which converges to a potential having a $k\expo{th}$ excited mixed state with the target density, the first part of this document proving the existence of this potential.
-With $w=0$, numerical results indicate that for $d=2$, densities are representable by $k\expo{th}$ excited pure states of potentials, whereas this depends on the targeted density for $d = 3$.
+Computing inverse potentials is used in the Optimal Effective Potential method to develop exchange-correlation functionals which perform better than standard functionals in some configurations \cite[Chapter 6]{EngDre11}.
+Numerically, this problem received significant attention for $k=0$, in \cite{WuYan03,GonDan18,JenWas18,SchNeu18,KanZimGav19,NaiOhaLia19,KumSinHar19,CalLatGid20,AccBraMar20,WagBakSto14,MorCarGeo20} using the dual formulation, in \cite{JenWas18} using the PDE-constrained optimization, and in \cite{PenLaeTelRug19} using derivatives of the Moreau-Yosida regularized Levy-Lieb functional, where degeneracy is discussed in \cite{ErrPenLaeTel20}.
+However, degeneracy issues are also critical in the dual approach, except when $(d,k)=(1,0)$, and they were not taken into account in the literature to the best of our knowledge.
+Indeed, the standard algorithm breaks down when eigenvalues cross or when the inverse potential is degenerate.
+Hence in the second part, we present an algorithm which converges to a potential having a $k\expo{th}$ bound mixed state with the target density.
+With $w=0$, numerical results indicate that for $d=2$, densities are $v$-representable by $k\expo{th}$ bound pure states, whereas this depends on the target density for $d = 3$.
 We also numerically remark that degeneracies are generic for inverse potentials, and as in the SCF procedure \cite{CanMou14} that perturbation of target densities does not lift degeneracies.
 Finally, we confirm the study \cite{GauBur04}, which indicates that for excited states, many potentials lead to the same density.